 - route segmentation per region

-- maps with the bicycle route
+- maps with the bicycle route and the alternative routes

 - elevation profile per segment